HamletDuFromage/4chan-mass-reply/README.md

 Click on the toolbar icon when in a thread, and select one of two options.
 "Quote" quotes all the replies in the thread, and "Sneed" adds "sneed" at the end.
 "Copy To Clipboard" is self explanatory.

-Test on Firefox 73 for GNU/Arch Loonix
+Tested on Firefox 73 for GNU/Arch Loonix